httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 ## Cookies

-The field values of the Cookie and Set-Cookie fields {{!RFC6265}} can be mapped into the SF-Cookie Structured Field (a List) and SF-Set-Cookie Structured Field (a Dictionary), respectively.
+The field values of the Cookie and Set-Cookie fields {{COOKIES}} can be mapped into the SF-Cookie Structured Field (a List) and SF-Set-Cookie Structured Field (a Dictionary), respectively.

 In each case, cookie names are Tokens.
 Their values are Strings, unless they can be represented accurately and unambiguously using the textual representation of another structured types (e.g., an Integer or Decimal).